gregpalmr/alluxio-ranger-sandbox/README.md

 ### Step 5.
 Start the docker network and docker containers

-First, create a network:

-     docker network create alluxio-ranger-sandbox-env

-Then, use the docker compose script to start the Ranger and Alluxio containers.
+Use the docker compose script to start the Ranger and Alluxio containers.

      docker-compose up -d